 In addition to the strikes against Trenton, Brigadier General John Cadwalader and 1,900 men were to make a diversionary attack on Bordentown, NJ.
 At Trenton, the Hessian garrison of 1,500 men was commanded by Colonel Johann Rall.
 Having arrived at the town on December 14, Rall had rejected his officers' advice to build fortifications.
 Instead, he believed that his three regiments would be able to defeat any attack in open combat.
 Though he dismissed intelligence reports that the Americans were planning an attack, Rall did request reinforcements as colonial troops were raiding his supply lines.

-Crossing the Delaware:
+Battle of Trenton - Crossing the Delaware: